 Some disadvantages of using a HAT include the following:

-Using a HAT also presents some disadvantages.
-First, almost no HAT runs on a Mac.
-But many developers and designers prefer Macs because they have a much better development platform.
-For example, to make a cURL call, you just open Terminal and paste in the call.
+Almost no HAT runs on a Mac.
+But many developers and designers prefer Macs because they have a much better development platform (the command line is much friendlier and functional, for example).
+To make a cURL call, you just open Terminal and paste in the call.
 With a Windows machine, installing cURL and libcurl is much more onerous and harder to use.

 The output from a help authoring tool usually looks dated.
 The problem with the dated tripane look and feel is that API documentation is the interface that users navigate.
 There isn’t a separate GUI interface that the help complements.
 The help is front and center as the information product that users get.

 If you want to promote the idea that your API is modern and awesome, you want a website that looks modern and awesome as well.
 In fact, you might have a UX developer create the website itself.
 If you lead with an outdated tripane site that loads frames, developers may not be as excited to use your API.

 In Flare’s latest release, you can customize the display in pretty significant ways, so maybe it will help end the dated tripane output look and feel.

 Many of the API doc sites are single-website experiences.
 The API docs are usually part of the main website, not a link that opens in its own window and frame, separate from the other content.